 What Are Vendor Guarantees?
 A Vendor Guarantee or Vendor Assurance Program is when you have goods pre-sold but your credit and/or time in business will not allow you to buy the goods from your supplier.
 Many times companies use Invoice Factoring Facility alongside a Vendor Assurance Program.

 For example, you have an order to supply cleaning supplies to the government.
-Your supplier wants to be paid in advance or a guarantee that they will get paid.
+Your supplier wants payment in advance or a guarantee that they will receive a payment.
 An invoice factoring company knowing that they will factor your invoice will guarantee payment to your vendor or pay out of advance proceeds.

 In addition, if you are just starting up, many times large companies or government entities will want to make sure you have the creditworthiness and working capital to fulfil your contracts and commitments.
 We can also write letters on your behalf showing your clients that you have a certain dollar amount of credit facility in place.

 Some key points to remember about Vendor Guarantees: